moeakwak/code-plus/README.md

 # Code Plus

-CodePlus is a chrome extension to help you save programming record to Notion.
+CodePlus is a chrome extension to help you save programming record as Notion pages.

-CodePlus plan to support these platforms:
+CodePlus plans to support these platforms:

 - AcWing (available at https://www.acwing.com/problem/content/*/)
 - LeetCode (Not implemented yet)